 Resilience Award – Hospitality workers who played a pivotal role in helping their community and/or employer function and/or recover during the pandemic (2021 only)

-Two Hospitality Heroes will be selected each quarter by an independent committee.
+Two Hospitality Heroes will be selected each quarter by an independent committee of local business leaders.
 Winners will be honored a variety of ways, including a presentation at the LVCVA Board of Directors meeting.